Frieder Bernius: Career

 In 2009 he was honoured with the Bach Medal of the City of Leipzig.
-Bernius has been teaching numerous workshops teaching, including in Belgium in 1995.
+Bernius has been teaching numerous workshops.

 In 2012, he and the Kammerchor Stuttgart were among the "Wegbegleiter" ("Companions along the way") of the Rheingau Musik Festival in its 25th anniversary season, artists who had appeared regularly from the beginning.
 They performed at Eberbach Abbey Schubert's "Gesang der Geister über den Wassern", and Ein deutsches Requiem by Brahms, with the Klassische Philarmonie Stuttgart.